broadinstitute/depmap_omics/README.md

 1. Uploading and preprocessing
 2. Running the Terra Pipelines
 3. Downloading and postprocessing the samples

+## Repository File Structure <a name="file-structure"></a>

+For our 2 computation pipelines for depmap omics:
+- Expression (RNA)
+- Copy number and Mutations (WGS)

+Each:
+- can be run in a jupyter notebook file,
+- gets data from Terra workspace's gcp buckets managed by Broad's Genomics Platform + DevOps,
+- updates the sample TSVs on Terra with paths to the files,
+- computes the results for each samples by running workflows,
+- downloads the results and postprocesses them with additional local functions,
+- performs QC and uploads them to taiga (internal only).

+__data/__ Contains important information used for processing, including terra workspace configurations from past quarters

+__src__ Contains the location of function files

+__\*\_pipeline__ Contains some of the pipeline's workflows' wdl files and script files used by these workflows

+__ccle_tasks__ Contains a notebook for each of the different additional processing that the CCLE team has to perform as well as one-off tasks run by the omics team

+__legacy__ Contains the previous R markdown files that were used as templates for the previous pipeline's post-processing

+__readmes__ Contains some of the depmap readmes

+__temp__ Contains the temp file that can get removed after processing (should be empty)

+__documentation__ Contains some additional files for documenting the pipelines

 ## Pipeline Walkthrough <a name="running-pipeline"></a>